Marine Science

 Letter of Intent

-Write a letter to the attention of the CCS Marine Science faculty that is no more than two pages, double spaced.
-In this letter, tell us about the following:
+Write a letter to the attention of the CCS Marine Science faculty that is no more than 2 pages, double spaced.
+A strong letter will include ALL of the following. *Feel free to use these as headers in your letter and to respond to each as individual questions.*

 This letter is separate from the essay required in the UC application and is the most important part of your application to the Marine Science program.
 Please save and upload this letter as a PDF in order to avoid formatting distortions.